 For people who already have asthma, air contaminants can be very irritating to their respiratory systems.
 In 2009, researchers conducted a study to measure the worsening symptoms in asthmatic women following household cleaning tasks.
 Jonathan Bernstein, a physician and leading asthma and allergy researcher at the University of Cincinnati College of Medicine, led the study.
 Moreover, the U.S. Centers for Disease Control and Prevention states that between 2001 and 2010, asthma prevalence has increased from 7.3% to 8.4%.

-As for healthy people, cleaning products containing toxins can result in asthmatic symptoms to develop.
+For healthy people, cleaning products containing toxins can result in asthmatic symptoms to develop.
 In another study that spanned more than 10 countries and involved more than 3500 people, the results are staggering.
 Initially, none of the individuals suffered from asthma.
 The participants then used employed spray cleaners in their homes once a week.
 Their risk of developing asthma rose to between 30 and 50%.
 The cleaning products included predominately glass cleaners, furniture cleaning sprays, and air fresheners.

 Recently, EWG assessed over 2000 cleaning products.

 The results showed that 438 of these products have at least one item identified by the AOEC as an asthmagen.
-Examples include formaldehyde, sodium hypochlorite (also known as bleach) and sulfuric acid.
+Examples include formaldehyde, sodium hypochlorite (also known as bleach), and sulfuric acid.
 Asthmagens are chemicals that can cause asthma to develop in healthy people.
 If this is the case, why would you want these in your home?

 2. Cancer and toxins

 In 2010, a study published in the online journal Environmental Health aimed to discover whether there was a link between certain cleaning products and breast cancer.
 The researchers paired 787 women suffering from breast cancer with a control group of 721 women who were not suffering from breast cancer.
 These were of the same age and environment as the first group.
 The researchers concluded that women who used cleaning products the most were twice as likely to develop breast cancer as those who used it less.
 However, they felt that the evidence was not exactly clear-cut.
-The women’s subjective beliefs on the toxins could have affected a number of the women’s responses.
+Women’s subjective beliefs about the toxins could have affected a number of women’s responses.